BetterHelp Counseling Review 2022

 The first thing to always consider as a factor is the service cost.
-While traditional in-person therapy may cost as high as $150 per session, BetterHelp’s online therapy comes at prices as high as $90 per session.
+While traditional in-person therapy may cost as high as $150 per session, BetterHelp’s online therapy comes at prices as high as $90 per session and also has a good refund policy.
 What needs to be taken into account here is that online therapy sessions are done in the comfort of your home and at a time that is adjusted to your schedule, without any additional expenses.

 In-person therapy sessions, on the other hand, have to be scheduled within working hours of the institution which may not fit your busy schedule.
 You will also need to consider the cost of gas and parking, as well as the time you will spend commuting.